-Diablo 4 release date, formats, trailers and more
+Everything you need to know about Diablo 4: Story, classes and trailers

 When Diablo 4 hits stores, it will have been years and years since Diablo III first came out, although Blizzard has released downloadable content and updates since.
 Indeed, the last release of the game, Diablo III: Eternal Collection, came out for Nintendo Switch in late 2018.

-However, it's about time we got a new one - after all, this will only be the fourth Diablo in 26 years so is long overdue.
+However, it's about time we got a new one - after all, this will only be the fourth mainline Diablo in 26 years, so it's long overdue.

-Diablo IV gameplay
+Diablo 4 gameplay

-In terms of the gameplay it will be a similar experience to Diablo III, it seems.
+In terms of the gameplay it will be a similar experience to Diablo III, it seems, with a bevvy of skills to use and plenty of gory, bloody combat.
+The most up-to-date showcase is from Xbox's presentation in June 2022, which you can see right here:

+It contains glimpses of loads of locations and enemies, as well as explanations from its developers not just of how the story is shaping up, but also how the endgame will be kept fresh with challenging content and rich rewards for the most dedicated players.

+This includes the welcome confirmation that only cosmetic rewards will be available for purchase in its item shop, ensuring that the best gear is only open to those who've actually earned it in-game.

-Blizzard showed a playable demo during Blizzcon so, as well as the gameplay trailer above, you can watch video of a one-hour playthrough that was posted online by Phillip Chu Joy.
+Looking further back, even in 2019 Blizzard showed a playable demo during Blizzcon so, and you can watch video of a one-hour playthrough that was posted online by Phillip Chu Joy.
+This is obviously way out of date but gives a good sense of what is being aimed at in Diablo 4.

-The demo version highlights three playable character classes: the barbarian, druid and sorceress, and Blizzard has since also taken the wraps off a fourth - the rogue.
-There will be five classes in total, with the final one yet to be announced.
+The demo version highlights three of the final five playable character classes: the barbarian, druid and sorceress, and Blizzard has since also taken the wraps off a fourth and fifth - the rogue and necromancer.

 The barbarian is naturally a hardcore fighter, capable of using a greater variety of weapons than other characters.
 The druid can shapeshift (with both werewolf and bear form factors in the demo).
-The sorceress has a large amount of magic to play with, while the rogue specialises in ranged fire and subterfuge.
+The sorceress has a large amount of magic to play with, while the rogue specialises in ranged fire and subterfuge and the necromancer summons wraiths and zombies to help them fight.

 There is a new skill system plus, according to Eurogamer, a talent tree.
 While the biggest change between Diablo 4 and its predecessors is that the entire game will be set on a persistently online open-world map.
 You will be able to wander where you like, while other players can pop up in your game from time to time.